CRWR 41B: ADVANCED POETRY WRITING

 Method(s) of Evaluation

-Participation in workshop discussion in a leadership role
+Participation in workshop discussion and feedback

 Production of written critiques of student work